How to Write a Memoir: 12 Steps to Tell an Engaging Story.

 If you want to share a profound message with the world through your life’s experiences, you’re writing a memoir.

-A memoir is a creative nonfiction book.
-It is less formal and doesn’t encompass the whole life journey of a person.
+A memoir is a creative non-fiction book.
+But with memoir, it is less formal and doesn’t encompass the whole life journey of a person.
 It aims at bringing the emotional truth of that particular phase of a person’s life.

 Gore Vidal, in his memoir, Palimpsest, defines two genres by saying, “a memoir is how one remembers one’s own life, while an autobiography is history, requiring research, dates, facts double-checked.”